The Small Business Reorganization Act

 As in a regular Chapter 11 case, once a SBRA case is filed, the Automatic Stay goes into effect.
 The Automatic Stay immediately stops most collection actions, including collection calls and letters, bills, foreclosures, lawsuits, garnishments, bank attachments, even IRS levies.

-Much like a Chapter 13 case for individuals, the SBRA lets you spread the repayment of your debt out over 3 to 5 years, and you must devote your disposable income to the repayment plan.
+Much like a Chapter 13 case for individuals, the SBRA lets you spread the repayment of most of your debt out over 3 to 5 years (some longer), and you must devote your disposable income to the repayment plan.
 Debts are not discharged, or wiped out, until you finish all of your plan payments.

 You usually need to file your reorganization plan within 90 days after filing, but the Court may extend this time.